nafnaufal/chatbot_apotek/README.md

-# Chatbot to make product info and treatment recomendation
+# Chatbot to make product info and treatment recommendation using NLP